 At UCR, the instructor of record, or an official alternative contact (as entered into Banner for the course by the department registrar), is responsible collaborate with SDRC to ensure that the student enrolled in their classes have access to the SDRC approved classroom accommodations and services outlined in each student's letter of accommodation.
 A letter of accommodation may be issued at any time during the quarter.
 It is critical that accessibility is at the forefront of course/program design to promote an inclusive educational experience.

 Please review the Frequently Asked Questions on this page to learn more about the role of the faculty in the accommodations process.

 The Role of the Student Requesting Disability Accommodations

 Because UCR is an adult learning environment, accessing disability-related accommodations is a student-driven process.
-This means that the student with the disability is expected to follow the established process in applying for accommodations, notifying the faculty of the approved accommodations via the R'Ability portal, and exercising their right to use or not use their approved accommodations.
-If there is a change in the academic environment or how the student is impacted by their disability, the student is responsible to re-engage in the interactive process with SDRC to identify for any needed updates to the accommodations plan.
+This means the student with the disability is expected to follow the established process for applying for accommodations, notify faculty of the approved accommodations via R'Ability, and exercise their right to use or not use their approved accommodations.
+If there is a change in the academic environment or how the student is impacted by their disability, the student is responsible for re-engaging in the interactive process with SDRC to identify possible needed update to their accommodations plan.

 Faculty Guide to Student Disability Related Accommodations:

 - Self-Service Document Conversion to Accessible Formats

 What happens when a student self-discloses a disability and requests an accommodation(s)?